-The Albanian Riviera is probably the most popular tourist destination in the country.
+The Albanian Riviera is, without question, one of the most popular tourist spots in Albania.
 The Riviera has a growing reputation as an important music center with numerous international music festivals, including Turtle Fest and Soundwave Albania.

 Nightclubs such as Havana Beach Club near Dermis and Jale Beach’s Follie Marine attract young people from all over Europe to the Albanian Riviera.

-The seaside town of Himara is one of the coolest up-and-coming places on the Riviera, and the beaches of Llamani, Porto Palermo, and Filikuri are some of the most beautiful in the region, and the beach of Drymades is one of the busiest and most fun in the Balkans.
+The seaside town of Himara is one of the coolest up-and-coming places on the Riviera.
+The beaches of Llamani, Porto Palermo, and Filikuri are some of the most beautiful in the region.
+The beach of Drymades is one of the busiest and most fun in the Balkans.
 If you’re trying to figure out where to go in Albania for a beach vacation, the Riviera definitely tops the list.